Power over Ethernet Extenders - Technology Explained

 What is a Power over Ethernet Extender?

-Power over Ethernet (PoE) extenders or PoE repeaters can extend the connection distance between the PoE Injector or PoE switch (PSE) and the PoE edge device (PD) .
+Power over Ethernet (PoE) extenders or repeaters can significantly extend the connection distance between the PoE Injector or PoE switch (PSE) and the PoE edge device (PD).
 The PoE extender is installed in-line between the PSE and the PD.
-Each side the connection distance can be 100 meters (328 ft.).
-Some PoE extenders allow you to daisy-chain multiple units, pushing the total connection distance past 500 meters (1640 ft.).
+Each side of the connection can span up to 100 meters (328 ft.).
+Certain PoE extenders offer the option to daisy-chain multiple units, thereby extending the total connection distance to over 500 meters (1640 ft.).

 PoE Extender versus PoE Switch without Extender